 The Foresight-Process is a strategic tool for the prediction of future developments.
 In its latest Foresight discussion, the Federal Ministry of Education and Research (BMBF) examined the potential for scientific and technological development over the next ten to fifteen years from two sides: the technological possibilities (“technology push”) on the one hand and the needs of society (“demand pull”) on the other hand.

 Foresight serves in particular as a contemporary instrument of dialogue because, after all, nobody can predict the future.

 In light of the nature of exponentially growing technological development (keywords: digital revolution, second modernity, industry 4.0) and its impacts on all areas of life, it is becoming clear that many questions still remain unanswered and that it requires the continual understanding of society to know where all of this should lead.
 It is not enough for science and society to brainstorm together, it is imperative that they communicate.
 This is the purpose of Foresight Filmfestival.

-„Foresight update“ encourages researchers, scientists, filmmakers and media artists to submit their own interdisciplinary future visions.
-The theme of our second category is “City, Countryside, Interspace“which is linked to questions arising from challenges and potentials of future urban and rural life.
+„Foresight update“ encouraged researchers, scientists, filmmakers and media artists to submit their own interdisciplinary future visions.
+The theme of our second category is “City, Countryside, Interspace” and linked to questions arising from challenges and potentials of future urban and rural life.

 NOTES ON THE COMMON EXPEDITION “FORESIGHT FILMFESTIVAL N ° 3”

-As already mentioned, our theme “science meets visions” – designed as a beneficial interdisciplinary cooperation – is the heart of our festival.
+As already mentioned, our theme “science meets visions” – designed as a beneficial interdisciplinary cooperation – is the heart of all Foresight Filmfestival editions.
 We are approaching this cooperation from two perspectives:

 A: Scientists, engineers, and project developers can take the opportunity to advertise their work and let us know what they are enthusiastic about and how they are thinking into the future.